gofilipa/digital_annotation/notes/development_notes.md

+## 8.12.19 Color Classes

+Am able to change highlight color by passing a CSS class from index.coffee, having configured the color in variables.scss and set it to the annotator-hl class in annotator.scss.
+But I cannot pass multiple classes in index.coffee (or guest.coffee?).

+Basically, I need to pass a specific color class into index.coffee, where it now only has the general annotator-hl class.
+I've tried passing combinations "annotator-hl-", then "annotator-hl-red", which both worked.
+I could change colors this way, but I coudln't get multiple colors in there.
+Passing more than one class turned up a syntax error.
+Perhaps the key will be to configure all colors in the annotator.scss file.
+I should probably also read up on passing multiple css classes as javascript arguments.

+## 8.11.19 highlightRange

+Now that I have a better sense of the code here, I can play around with highlightRange and passing arguments.

+As Joe mentioned, this line of code is the exploit where I can pass a second parameter, a CSS class, which is configured as default "annotator-hl" in the index.coffee file, but not actually passed in guest.coffee.
+The default param takes us to **annotator.scss**, where it is described accordingly:

+		//HIGHLIGHTS///////////////////
+		.annotator-highlights-always-on {
+		.annotator-hl {
+			background-color: $highlight-color;
+			cursor: pointer;
+		}

+		.annotator-hl .annotator-hl {
+			background-color: $highlight-color-second;
+		}

+		.annotator-hl .annotator-hl .annotator-hl {
+			background-color: $highlight-color-third;
+		}
+		}

+		.annotator-hl.annotator-hl-focused {
+		background-color: $highlight-color-focus !important;

+		.annotator-hl {
+			background-color: transparent !important;
+		}
+		}

+Here, according to Joe, I could add more classes, one for each of the highlighter colors.

+## 8.8.19 Understanding Guest.coffee

+This is a hell of a large file written in coffeescript, a streamlined dialectic of javascript that's easier to read and write.
+This is the file that Joe drew my attention to for the majority of our meeting.
+It configures all the commenting and highlighting, describing how these actions are carried out.

+I spent some time trying to understand the file as a whole, but since it's so big, I had to break it up.
+After getting a general sense of the file, I then outlined the parts of the code relevant to highlighting (which Joe pointed out to me).
+I was able to get a better sense of how the highlighting is processed here, through specific functions and calls.
+Things really started to come together when I followed the code backward, starting from the end, and working my way up to the event handler in **adder.js**.

+Main things to remember about **guest.coffee**:

+The onHighlight option called in **addder.js** here initiates a call to createHighlight which passes "true" for highlight into a larger function called createAnnotation.
+It's in this function that highlightRange runs with potentially three arguments, which I can configure in **index.coffee**.
+Joe suggested that I pass a CSS class into this function as a third parameter, which specifies the color of the highlight.
+That's it!

+## 7.25.2019 Functionality Overview

+Now that I'm in a good place with cosmetics, I'm looking at functionality.
+According to my last conversation with Joe, there are three files that do the bulk of the highlighting.
+These are **adder.js**, **guest.coffeee**, and **index.coffee**.
+For the past couple of days I've been going through parts of these files to understand what they do as a whole.
+After that, I'm going to look at the relevant pieces of code (which Joe helpfully pointed out to me) where the highlighter is called and configured.
+First, though, an overview:

+**adder.js**:
+- This file carves a space for the adder toolbar to function on the webpage.
+It sets up basic functionality for clicking on the adder.
+In more technical terms, it creates a shadow DOM that controls the appearance of the adder, and an eventlistener for the highlight button.
+This call takes us to guest.coffee.

+**guest.coffeee**:
+- This large file configures the commenting and highlighting actions that occur in the adder.
+It goes into complexity describing animation promises, anchors, metadata, visibility, deletion, etc, that go into retrieving and displaying annotations.

+**index.coffee**:
+- This short file describes some classes that have to do with the highlightRange.
+Joe said this will be where I pass my custom CSS class that includes color.

 ## 7.16.19 Styling the Dropdown IV: Label-less Icons

 After much difficulty, I've decided to forgo the label, and have the highlighter icon on its own, in the relevant color.
 I realized this possibility when playing around with different sizes, when the simplicity of the icon appealed to me.
 It also accords with what I've said before regarding Jon Udell's script to "tag" annotations with color.
 My project is moving away from using verbal cues / engaging in verbal reactions.
 So having the color itself be the interface makes sense, because the person engages directly with that color.